 The name of this Corporation shall be CERTIFIED SEMEN SERVICES, INC., and its location shall be in Madison, Wisconsin.
 Other offices for the transaction of business may be located at such places as the Board of Directors may from time to time designate.
-The registered office of the Corporation required by the General and Business Corporation Law of Missouri to be maintained in the State of Missouri may be, but need not be, identical with the principal office in the State of Missouri, and the address of the registered agent may be changed from time to time by the Board of Directors.
+The registered office of the Corporation required by the General and Business Corporation Law of Wisconsin to be maintained in the State of Wisconsin may be, but need not be, identical with the principal office in the State of Wisconsin, and the address of the registered agent may be changed from time to time by the Board of Directors.

 ARTICLE II.
 BUSINESS AND PURPOSE

 To provide an inspection service to inspect businesses engaged in the processing of livestock semen; to establish standards and rules to assure the authenticity of semen products; to disseminate information concerning the handling and processing of semen; to establish standard procedures for the protection of the user; to establish uniform labeling of semen containers; to facilitate the identification of semen products; and to engage in any other activity for improvement of animal agriculture.

 To establish rules and procedures for certification of businesses processing livestock semen.